FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 US|60.0|0.0|5.0|0.077098|0.000000

-## Taking a Look at the Impact Excluding Mainland China and the Curises
+## Taking a Look at the Impact Excluding Mainland China and the Cruises
-Since Mainland China and Others(Curises) contain the most confirmed Corona Viruse cases, we can take a more detailed look at that later.
+Since Mainland China and Others(Cruises) contain the most confirmed Corona Viruse cases, we can take a more detailed look at that later.
 Let's first take a breif look at some of the other impacted countries that also has the potential to outbreak.
 These contries include and in order of # confirmed cases: Hong Kong, US, Taiwan, Australia, Canada, Macau, Germany, Israel, and Lebanon.
 ```python
 # plot bar graph and pie chart for confirmed case of corona virus distribution excluding the cruises and china
 df_by_country_excl = df_by_country[~df_by_country.index.isin(['Others', 'Mainland China'])]